-Microwave ovens have been a part of many American households since the late 1970s and most users quickly learned to keep aluminum foil and metal utensils out of this appliance.
+Microwave ovens have been a part of many American households since the mid-1970s and most users quickly learned to keep aluminum foil and metal utensils out of this appliance.
 The burst of sparks was an easy clue, and the ensuing fire and ruined microwave were the final answers.

 For the preservation of your microwave and the health of your family, here are 13 things (in addition to metal) that should never be placed in the microwave.